hairibar/feeling-responsive/pages/my-best-work.md

 #
 # Content
 #
-subheadline:
 title: "My Best Work"
-teaser: "This the work that I'm most proud of."
+teaser: "This is the work that I'm most proud of."

 #
 # Styling